0

 6. Restoring the Tooth

-A crown may be recommended to fully restore the tooth's function and appearance.
-A crown not only strengthens the tooth but also protects it from future damage.
-In many cases, a follow-up appointment is needed to place the final crown.
+A crown may be recommended to restore the tooth's function and appearance fully.
+A crown strengthens the tooth and protects it from future damage.
+A follow-up appointment is often needed to place the final crown.

 Aftercare and Recovery